 According to National Fire Protection Association (NFPA) data we will each experience five home fires in our lifetime.
 Alarmingly, 75% will go unreported.

 Since 2015, I have experienced two home fires.
 Both fires were successfully extinguished and were not reported to the fire department.

 Unreported Apartment Fire-Incident

 Whenever, I visit my son in Toronto coffee is always prepared in a stove top Moka pot.
 This visit, I turned on the element, and left the kitchen to take a quick shower.
 As I stepped out of the shower the smoke alarm in the hall started to ring.
 My first thought was the coffee had boiled over and I needed to silence the alarm.

 I opened the bathroom door and was shocked to find an apartment full of smoke.
 From the distance, I observed the kitchen glowing a bright orange hue.
 I shouted to my son, he responded, acknowledging he was aware.
 I then silenced the alarm, and moved towards the kitchen.

 In the kitchen, I discovered a pot on the stove on fire, and the cabinets engulfed in flames.
 I instinctively turned off the stove, and covered the pot.
 I carefully moved the hot pot to the sink.
 I pressed on to deal with the burning cabinets.
 I attacked the blaze with a t-shirt quickly swatting it out.

-- the importance of checking smoke alarm status
+- the importance of checking if smoke alarms work

 - a home fire can happen at anytime, anywhere, to anyone

 Did You Know?

 A 2017 Statistics Canada report on the performance of smoke alarms in 126,773 reported home fire-incidents examined the “non-presence of smoke alarms” and recognized a 60% increase from 9% missing in 2005 to 23% in 2014.

 Smoke alarm non-activation rates remained somewhat static averaging 13% over the same reporting period. *Source National Fire Information Database

 Smoke Alarm Status In Ontario